ankrutik/notes/aws/solutions_arch_cert/notes.md

  # VPC

-Virtual private cloud let's you provision a loggically isloated section of AWS services.
+Virtual private cloud let's you provision a loggically isolated section of AWS services.
 Select your own IP address range, create subnets, configure routing tables and network gateways.

 For example, configure web server instances on public subnets and DB instances on private subnet with no Internet access.